-126. (1) A company shall, at least once in every year, deliver to the Registrar for registration an annual return including particulars of every member of the company, and every beneficial owner of that company and in the form and relating to the matters prescribed in the Fifth Schedule.
+126. (1) A company shall, at least once in every year, deliver to the Registrar for registration an annual return including particulars of every member of the company, and in the form and relating to the matters prescribed in the Fifth Schedule to this Act.

-(2) A company need not make an annual return,

-- (a) in the year of its incorporation, or - (b) in a year ending less than eighteen months after the date of its incorporation, so long as it makes a return within thirtysix days after the first despatch to its members and debenture holders of the statements, accounts, and reports referred to in section 128.

-(3) The annual return shall be completed and made within thirtysix days of the date on which the statements, accounts and reports of the company are sent to the members and debenture holders pursuant to section 128, and shall be signed by at least one director and the Company Secretary.

-(4) The return shall state the position of the company as at the date of the annual general meeting or, if the holding of an annual general meeting is waived in accordance with subsection (5) of section 157, at the twenty-first day after the despatch of the documents referred to in subsection (3).

-(5) The Registrar, after registering the annual return, shall publish in the Companies Bulletin a notice that the annual return in respect of the company has been registered.

-(6) In the case of a private company, the annual return shall be accompanied by the documents specified in section 281 and in the case of a public company by the documents specified in section 306.

-(7) Where a company defaults in complying with this section, the company and every officer of the company that is in default is liable to pay to the Registrar, an administrative penalty of twenty-five penalty units for each day during which the default continues.
+- (2) A company need not make an annual return, - (a) in the year of its incorporation, or - (b) in a year ending less than eighteen months after the date of its incorporation, so long as it makes a return within thirty-six days after the first despatch to its members and debenture holders of the statements, accounts, and reports referred to in section 128. - (3) The annual return shall be completed and made within thirty-six days of the date on which the statements, accounts and reports of the company are sent to the members and debenture holders pursuant to section 128, and shall be signed by at least two directors and the secretary of the company. - (4) The return shall state the position of the company as at the date of the annual general meeting or, if the holding of an annual general meeting is waived in accordance with subsection (4) of section 157, at the twenty-first day after the despatch of the documents referred to in subsection (3) of this section. - (5) The Registrar, after registering the annual return, shall publish in the Companies Bulletin a notice that the annual return in respect of the company has been registered. - (6) In the case of a private company, the annual return shall be accompanied by the documents specified in section 281 and in the case of a public company by the documents specified in section 306. - (7) Where a company defaults in complying with this section, the company and every officer of the company that is in default is liable to a fine of not more than twenty-five penalty units for each day during which the default continues.

-Part N: Accounts and Audit
+Part N: Accounts and audit

-Keeping of books of account and preparation of financial statements 127.
-(1) A company shall keep proper books of account with respect to its financial position and changes in the books of account, and with respect to the control of and accounting for assets acquired whether for resale or for use in the company's business, and, in particular with respect to

-- (a) the sums of money received and expended by, or on behalf of, the company and the matters in respect of which the receipt and expenditure takes place; - (b) the sales and purchases by the company of property, goods and services; and - (c) the assets and liabilities of the company and the interests of the members in the company.
+Keeping of books of account and preparation of financial statements

+- 127. (1) A company shall keep proper books of account with respect to its financial position and changes in the books of account, and with respect to the control of and accounting for property acquired whether for resale or for use in the company's business, and, in particular with respect to - (a) the sums of money received and expended by, or on behalf of, the company and the matters in respect of which the receipt and expenditure takes place;